elephantscale/es-training-new/AI/AI-Primer.md

 ## Another AI Approach - Bottom Up

- * Computers can learn from `ground up` (data-driven)

  * E.g. how babies learn to talk:

-     - Learn from example

-     - They don't know the 'whole dictionary' or 'grammatical rules'
+     - They don't start by learning the 'rules of the language'

+     - Learn by example

+ * Train computers the similar way

  * The focus shifts from  **logic to data**

  * More data --> smarter systems